Leafwing-Studios/fop-rules/docs/character-options/powers/trickster.md

 </div>

 A deafening bang explodes from the trick, sending those nearby reeling.
 When detonated, make a Prowess attack against all creatures with a 2 tile radius around the trick.
-Knock each creature hit prone and apply one stack of lethargic to them.
+Knock each creature hit prone and apply one stack of blunted to them.

 ## Cold Shower